exevil/Sketch-Export-Text/README.md

 ## Upcoming Features
 - [x] Filter by layer name
+- [ ] Error state if output is empty
 - [ ] Filter by string contents
 - [ ] Export as JSON
 - [ ] Export as .plist